riceissa/breathing/index.md

 note to self: this document should have a tightly focused scope. it's to explain what is going on biologically in air hunger, and then explain _how to get out of that state_. all my other random thoughts about breathing should be put somewhere else. ask: will this directly help someone who is suffering from shortness of breath?

-# On ruling out more serious medical problems
+# Ruling out more serious medical problems

-I think as a first step, it's a good idea to rule out any standard problems with the lungs, by e.g.\ doing a chest x-ray, pulmonary function test, etc. I will say more about what tests I got done and why.
-The breathing stuff I describe later in the document _might_ help with your breathing anyway, even if you have a problem with your lungs, but you definitely want to know if you do have problems and to get proper treatment.
+I think as a first step, it's a good idea to rule out any standard problems with the lungs or other body organs, by e.g.\ doing a chest x-ray, pulmonary function test, blood test, etc. I will say more about what tests I got done and why.
+The breathing stuff I describe later in the document _might_ help with your breathing anyway, even if you have a problem with your lungs, but you definitely want to know if you do have problems and to get proper treatment for those before progressing to any breathing modification.

+<https://youtu.be/G3YHBYVxxmI?t=1049> -- Chris Gilbert lists a bunch of possible reasons for hyperventilation that _aren't_ just anxiety/stress.

 [TODO: add more details]